PalisadoesFoundation/talawa-docs/docs/features/installation/overview.md

 We need to ensure that the app, the API and the admin portal install flawlessly, ideally with a single click.
 The only parameters that should be required are:

 1. **App:** None for installation, however the registration process should be initiated upon starting the app.
 Registration should be as easy as possible.
+[Issue #797](https://github.com/PalisadoesFoundation/talawa/issues/797)
 2. **API:** Backend database authentication parameters, hostname, username, password.
 Not much more.
+[Issue #241](https://github.com/PalisadoesFoundation/talawa-api/issues/241)
-3. **Admin Portal:** API URI, admin username and password with verification.
+3. **Admin Portal:** AP URI, admin username and password with verification.
 Not much more.
+[Issue #18](https://github.com/PalisadoesFoundation/talawa-admin/issues/18)

 Use the ease of installation of other social media apps like LinkedIn, Instagram and WhatsApp as a guide.